Runic-Studios/Deploy/README.md

 - Create a robot user named `jenkins` (will be named `robot$jenkins`) with permission to read/modify all repositories in projects `build`, `jenkins` and `library`
   - At this stage you need to go back and update the `regcred` secret you installed in the `jenkins` namespace with this robot password

+### Nexus
+- Login to `nexus.runicrealms.com`, create an admin password
+- Make sure to allow anonymous pulls from nexus

 ### Jenkins
 Install plugins:
 - Docker